Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       SUGGESTED USE

-I normally use the EU-US-most used filter in combination with my extension's own (english) adblocking filter to reduce the number of rules in combination with a country/language specific filter (Easylist or AdgUard country/language specific filters)
+I normally use the EU-US-most used filter in combination with my extension's own (english) adblocking filter to reduce the number of rules in combination with a country/language specific filter (from Easylist or AdGuard)

                                                       ERRORS & ISSUES
 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues I will try to correct errors as soon as possible.